 Conference Papers and Talks

-‘Cittadini Networks and Social Bonds in Early Modern Venice’, Venetian Seminar, St John’s College, Cambridge, 12 May 2018.
+‘Cittadini Networks and Social Bonds in Early Modern Venice’, Venetian Seminar, St John’s College, University of Cambridge, 12 May 2018.

 ‘Confraternities, Cittadini, and the Cult of San Francesco di Paola in Early Modern Venice’, 64th Renaissance Society of America (RSA) Annual Meeting, New Orleans, 22-24 March 2018.